-Per Class A Unit Per Class B Unit Total
+Per Class A Per Class B

+Unit Unit Total

 Public offering price(1) \$ \$ \$

 Underwriting discount(2)(3) \$ \$ \$

 Proceeds, before expenses, to Catalyst Biosciences, Inc. \$ \$ \$

-The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share underlying the warrants of \$ and (ii) a public offering price per share underlying the warrants of \$ and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$ and (ii) a public offering price per share underlying the warrants of \$ .
-We have the series of the class B Units (i) a public offering price per share underlying the warrants of \$ .

-(2) We have also agreed to reimburse for certain expenses.
-See "Underwriting."

-(3) We have granted a 45-day day option to the underwriter to purchase additional shares of common stock and/or warrants to purchase shares of common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering) solely to cover over-allotments, if any.
+- (1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$ and (ii) a public offering price per share underlying the warrants of \$ and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$ and (ii) a public offering price per share underlying the warrants of \$ . - (2) We have also agreed to reimburse for certain expenses.
+See "Underwriting." - (3) We have granted a 45-day day option to the underwriter to purchase additional shares of common stock and/or warrants to purchase shares of common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering) solely to cover over-allotments, if any.